ans-group/docs.ukfast.co.uk/source/security/ddos/access_controls.md

 - Enter the Origin IP address or range you wish to filter on
 - Then choose Allow or Deny using the slider.

 Note that rules will be applied **in priority order**, based on the order you add them.
-So make sure to add the first rule you want applied first, then the second, and so on.
+Our recommendation is to place your "Allow" rules first, and then your "Deny" rules, as rules are checked in sequence until there is a match.
 If you wish to change the order in which rules are applied you will need to delete and re-add them as appropriate.

 ### Country Access